-Selling a business is often the culmination of years of work.
-It can be a difficult, emotional and time-consuming task.
-It is not something that many managers or owners do more than once.
-You have to get it right first time.
-This briefing outlines:
+Selling a business often comes after many years of hard work, which is why it can be a difficult, emotional and time-consuming task.
+It is not something that many managers or owners do more than once, you have to get it right first time.
+This guide covers:

 - Grooming the business for sale.

 - How to negotiate.

 - Think about the possible sale of your business well in advance.
 Good planning will help you get the best returns.

 - Consider other ways of exiting your business.
 You may be unable to find a buyer, so you should look at options such as a management buy-out or passing the business on to a family member.

 - Common reasons include making as much money as possible, protecting your financial future, moving to something new, retirement or ill health.

 - You may even feel your business and staff have better prospects under a new owner.

 1.3 Write down your specific objectives.
 These might include: